 o Final exam

-o $580 for both classes when paid in full prior to fall semester.
+o $580 for both classes when paid in full prior to first day of class at start of fall semester.

 · Minimum enrollment per class: 5